Part Time MBA

 Consisting of both online and offline learning elements, this Part time MBA includes access to 7 voluntary MBA workshops hosted by fly-in faculty from the University of Northampton.
 Held in the UAE every 10 weeks, the MBA workshops have been designed for working professionals and thus take place on weekends.

-This UK Masters in Business degree provides a thorough grounding in management and leadership, building on student experiences to develop a practical, deeper understanding of Strategic Competences, Leadership Capabilities and Functional Management tools.
+This UK Part time MBA degree provides a thorough grounding in management and leadership, building on student experiences to develop a practical, deeper understanding of Strategic Competences, Leadership Capabilities and Functional Management tools.

 Important notice: For health and safety reasons, Virtual MBA workshops with UK University faculty will be used in the interim, until the current situation stabilises.